A-Fromell-ITxPT/SpecTest/apc/APC-II_Draft.md

 `BENCH_SEAT` - A longer seat that may fit two or more PASSENGERs.

 > ***SPEC QUESTION:*** More of these we should have?
 The standard don’t
-> require any action so relatively harmless to add more types I would
+> *require* any action so relatively harmless to add more types I would
 > think.

-### 5.2.4.
+### 5.3.4.
 ENTRANCE FOR PASSENGER SPACE

 The entrance list of a Space consists of ENTRANCE FOR PASSENGER SPACE objects.
 Each object is made up of